 No business or individual wants an average or lackluster Instagram feed.
 If you’re selling something, your Instagram feed needs to look beautiful.

-You don’t have to limit yourself to just using templates, but use them in addition to the other content you have scheduled.
+You also don’t have to limit yourself to just using templates but can use them in addition to the other content you have scheduled.
 It’s a simple way of ensuring that you always have fresh content to publish that’ll attract comments, likes, and shares.

 You can also edit your templates to match your brand colors and imagery.
 There’s editing software needed to do this, usually Adobe Photoshop, but this might be something your company already has set up.